amosproj/amos2022ss04-digital-identity/README.md

 of using the digital identities for example as doorkeys and is keen to build up this network of partners within the lissi network.

-## Build and Deploy for production
+## Build and deploy for production

 <https://github.com/amosproj/amos2022ss04-digital-identity/wiki/Build-and-Deploy-Documentation>